Robert MacLaren: Early life

+Diagram illustrating optic nerve regeneration or whole eye transplantation in amphibia.
+From MacLaren RE (1995) DPhil thesis, University of Oxford.

 Robert MacLaren was born on 14 November 1966, at Epsom in Surrey.
 His father was a photographer, which prompted an early interest in optics.
-MacLaren was educated and trained at the University of Edinburgh Medical School, from 1985 to 1990, where he graduated with a Bachelor of Medicine and a Bachelor of Surgery.
+MacLaren was educated at Angmering School and Chichester College, before training at the University of Edinburgh Medical School, from 1985 to 1990, where he graduated with a Bachelor of Medicine and a Bachelor of Surgery.
 MacLaren then earned an academic doctorate, between 1992 and 1995, at the University of Oxford.
-The doctorate was for his work on optic-nerve regeneration.

 Ophthalmology

 MacLaren was appointed Professor of Ophthalmology at the University of Oxford in March 2009.
 In February of the same year, he was made Honorary Professor of Ophthalmology at the UCL Institute of Ophthalmology.
 He has been a Fellow of the Royal College of Ophthalmologists (FRCOphth) since June 2003.

-MacLaren is a professor in the Nuffield Laboratory of Ophthalmology (NLO), the academic ophthalmology outstation of Oxford University's Nuffield Department of Clinical Neurosciences, which is part of the Medical Sciences Division and based in the John Radcliffe Hospital.
+MacLaren is a professor in the Nuffield Laboratory of Ophthalmology (NLO), the academic ophthalmology section of Oxford University's Nuffield Department of Clinical Neurosciences, which is part of the Medical Sciences Division and based in the John Radcliffe Hospital.

-MacLaren is described as 'one of the stars' of the developing inter-disciplinary field of ophthalmic translational medicine (TM).
+MacLaren is described as 'one of the stars' of the developing inter-disciplinary field of ophthalmic translational medicine.
 This combines practical skills in eye surgery with clinical academic application in research, to investigate the diseases of the eye 'from bench to bedside': aiming to improve patient outcomes, at least by arresting or slowing the progress of a disease, or – ideally – by reversing the effects, partially or totally.
 Once the processes of the diseases are understood, new surgical technologies are furthering the options for a surgical solution and new ophthalmic technologies have created a variety of implants, such as electronic retinal devices for prosthesis.
 Furthermore, the enhanced precision of surgery allows additional interventions, with the application of gene therapy and stem-cell therapy to retinal dystrophies (inherited conditions).